Skip navigation.

 In this paper, we examine register allocation based software watermarking algorithms; these algorithms are constraint-based static software watermarking techniques.
 Figure 1 shows the evolution of this family of algorithms on which we report previous findings, describe some recent additions (including a correction to a published algorithm) and conclude by suggesting a direction for future work.

-Types of Software Watermarking
+Types of Software Watermark

 Software watermarks can be broadly divided into two categories: static and dynamic.
 The former embeds the watermark in the data and/or code of the program, while the latter embeds the watermark in a data structure built at runtime.